 Our first decision was to take a look at where our customers email addresses might end up being stored or used..

-On our web store we enabled a ‘guest’ option which allows customers to make a purchase without providing an email address.
-About half of our customers use the option which is a significant sign of our customers thinking on this issue.
+On the web store of our Spanish colleagues we enabled a ‘guest’ option which allows customers to make a purchase without providing an email address.
+About half of the customers use the option which is a significant indicator of our customers thinking on this issue.

 For online purchases, the little padlock icon on the browser’s address bar confirms that payments are secure over SSL.
-We use Stripe, Apple Pay and Google Pay to process our card transactions, which in our opinion are pretty safe bets.
+We use Stripe, Apple Pay, and Google Pay to process card transactions, which in our opinion are pretty safe bets.
 All three of these providers process the payments on their own servers (an iframe or a popup window on our site) so we never have your payment details or card number handled by our servers.

 Many companies who process high volumes of online sales have really cool software which downloads their sales data from their web store to their accountancy programme, saving huge amounts of time with the accounts.
 From personal experience working at other companies I can tell you that all of the sales data including the customer’s full name, billing address, delivery address, email and of course the purchase data is probably being downloaded by default from the shopping cart to their accounts programme.
 Is that a problem?

 Our take on customer data is that if you don’t need it you don’t store it.
 So the question arises whether we need to download our customers email or delivery address for our accountancy?